bitlayer-org/bitlayer-org.github.io/docs/Learn/Terms/BTCFi/Desyn/user-agreement.md

 You confirm compliance with applicable laws and will not use the Service for illicit activities such as fraud or money laundering.

 ### 3.3
-You acknowledge and accept market risks, liquidity constraints, and potential losses.
+You acknowledge and accept market risks, liquidity constraints, and the potential risk of principal loss.

 ## 4. Service Usage